OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-19.md

 ## Matthew 19:30

-But many who are first will be last, and many who are last will be first.
+Many who are first will become last, and many who are last will become first.